NikolasEnt/NikolasEnt.github.io/_posts/2025-02-09-iGPU-Benchmark-VLM.md

 ## Hardware Acceleration Using IPEX-LLM

 It is an optimised library that enhances performance for transformer-based models on Intel processors and other hardware (GPUs, iGPUs, NPUs). `ipex-llm` is designed to provide efficient execution by using Intel's oneAPI Deep Neural Network Library (oneDNN).
-It supports various levels of low bit inference: INT2/INT4/INT8, FP4/FP8/FP16 and BF16.
+It supports various levels of low-bit inference: INT2/INT4/INT8, FP4/FP8/FP16 and BF16.

 For convenience and reproducibility, an all-in-one Docker compose solution is provided in the GitHub repository for this post: [https://github.com/NikolasEnt/ollama-webui-intel](https://github.com/NikolasEnt/ollama-webui-intel).
 It includes Ollama with IPEX-LLM as an accelerated backend, compatible with both Intel iGPUs and dedicated GPUs (such as Arc, Flex, and Max), along with the required parameters and settings, as well as the [Open WebUI](https://github.com/open-webui/open-webui) interface.